-PLEASE NOTE: When trying to achieve appropriate proportions with garage column width, to accommodate the above proportions, builders will be required to shift the garage door on the secondary, recessed garage towards the middle.
+PLEASE NOTE: When trying to achieve appropriate proportions with garage column width, builders will be required to shift the garage door on the secondary, recessed garage towards the middle.
 This adjustment will maintain adequate proportions for the garage.
 Primary garage columns will not be accepted with less than 18" width.
 See attached imagery.